department-of-veterans-affairs/lighthouse-oauth-proxy/README.md

 ### Metadata

-The proxy transforms Okta's metadata at `/.well-known/openid-configuration` to replace Okta's hostnames with the `protocol://host:port` configured with the `--host` option.
+The proxy transforms the upstream OIDC servers' metadata at `/.well-known/openid-configuration` to each OIDC server's  hostnames with the `protocol://host:port` configured with the `--host` option.

 ### Authorization